Label The Olfactory Receptors And Pathways

 Olfactory receptors belong to the G protein-coupled receptor (GPCR) superfamily, characterized by their seven transmembrane domains that span the cell membrane.
 These receptors interact with intracellular G proteins to initiate a signaling cascade upon odorant binding.

 When an odorant molecule binds to an olfactory receptor, it triggers a conformational change in the receptor protein.
-This change activates the associated G protein, known as G<sub>olf</sub>, which then stimulates the enzyme adenylyl cyclase.
+That's why this change activates the associated G protein, known as G<sub>olf</sub>, which then stimulates the enzyme adenylyl cyclase.
 Adenylyl cyclase catalyzes the conversion of ATP to cyclic AMP (cAMP), a second messenger molecule.

 The cAMP Signaling Cascade